adobe/commerce-cif-magento/customer-deployment/README.md

 ## The credentials.json file

 This file contains the Magento credentials of the customer's project.
 Simply copy the file `credentials-example.json` and name it `credentials.json`, and add your Magento credentials to the file.
-The field `MAGENTO_AUTH_TOKEN` should contain a Magento token (integration or user token) that has the permissions to access the Magento catalog, cart, and order endpoints.
+The field `MAGENTO_AUTH_ADMIN_TOKEN` should contain a Magento token (integration or user token) that has the permissions to access the Magento catalog, cart, and order endpoints.

 ## Deployment